Close Search

 Visit the regulations for dates for each unit.

-Self-Guided Antelope Hunts
+Nevada Antelope Self-Guided, DIY Hunts

-Over the last 20+ years, we've collected hunting research and data, so join Huntin' Fool today and access the best research tools for hunting antelope in Nevada, including 3D Maps, Draw Odds, Consultations, and much more.
+Over the last 20+ years, we've collected hunting research and data, so join Huntin' Fool today and access the best research tools for hunting antelope in Nevada, including Draw Odds, Consultations, and much more.
 Go on more hunts with better information!

-Private Land, Semi-Guided, and Guided Antelope Hunts
+Nevada Antelope Private Land, Semi-Guided, and Guided Hunts

 Search our database for Nevada Antelope opportunities.

-The Nevada application deadline is May 10, 2022 at 11:00 p.m.
+The Nevada application deadline is May 13, 2026 at 11:00 p.m.
 (PDT).

 Our magazine, which is available in print and online, has everything in one location - application info, draw details and odds, fees, hunter requirements, point structure, age restrictions, youth information, weapon restrictions, other tag opportunities, hunt planning, and much more.
 If you would like access to all of our research, join today!

-2022 NEVADA NON-RESIDENT FEES
+2026 NEVADA NON-RESIDENT FEES

 Up-Front Fees